SlybootsStudio/iqrpg.guide/faq.md

 common ⇒ uncommon ⇒ rare ⇒ epic ⇒ legendary ⇒ mythical

+### What is my power level?

+The game does not tell you.
+But you do not need to know it.
+When battling, aim for 98%-99% win rate.
+Set it to a mob, clear your Action Tracker, and come back in a few minutes to see your win rate.

+You are strong enough to clear a dungeon if you can defeat a mob of similar power level.

+- For example, Mountain Dungeon mobs are power level 700.
+If you are able to defeat skeletal mages (powerlevel 770), you should be OK in the Mountain Dungeon.

 ### I can't connect to chat!

 - Are you on the http**S** url?